Where to store files in CSC’s computing environment?

 $USER

-) in your project directories under /scratch
+) in your project directories under/scratch

-on Puhti.mkdir -p /projappl/<project>/$USER # replace <project> with your CSC project, e.g. project_2001234
+on Puhti.mkdir -p /projappl/<project>/$USER # replace <project> with your CSC project, e.g. project_2001234 mkdir -p /scratch/<project>/$USER # replace <project> with your CSC project, e.g. project_2001234

 ggplot2_3.3.3_Rprogramme.tar.gz

-file to the /projappl
+file to the/projappl

 directorycp ggplot2_3.3.3_Rprogramme.tar.gz /projappl/<project>/$USER/ # replace <project> with your CSC project, e.g. project_2001234